 Since the NormalVariateGenerator class only supports 1-D, we define our measurement vector type as one component vector.
 We then, create a ListSample object for data inputs.
+Each measurement vector is of length 1.
+We set this using the SetMeasurementVectorSize() method.

-''' typedef itk::Vector< double, 1 > MeasurementVectorType; typedef itk::Statistics::ListSample< MeasurementVectorType > SampleType; SampleType::Pointer sample = SampleType::New(); '''
+''' typedef itk::Vector< double, 1 > MeasurementVectorType; typedef itk::Statistics::ListSample< MeasurementVectorType > SampleType; SampleType::Pointer sample = SampleType::New(); sample->SetMeasurementVectorSize( 1 ); '''